About Gayle Merchant Registered Nutritional Therapist

 I knew that food played a role in how I felt and wanted to know more.
 That, coupled with the brain tumour diagnosis of my beloved step-father Keith, I decided that I had to know more, to help heal myself and to help others who needed more guidance than was being offered by conventional medicine.

 During my 3 years at CNM (College of Naturopathic Medicine), I looked more deeply into my own food choices and started using Functional Testing on myself, as well as seeing a Nutritional Therapist.
 It soon became clear that my hypothyroidism was an autoimmune condition (Hashimoto’s thyroiditis).
 The functional testing also revealed that I had ‘leaky gut’ as well as a yeast overgrowth.
 This now explained so many of my symptoms of fatigue, brain fog, gut problems and sleep issues.

-I took a further 2 years to eliminate the yeast overgrowth, repair my gut and calm my immune system but one year on, my autoimmune disease is still in remission and it is my intention for it to stay there.
+I took a further 2 years to eliminate the yeast overgrowth, repair my gut and calm my immune system and 3 years on, my autoimmune disease is still in remission and it is my intention for it to stay there.

 I just can’t imagine where I would be had I not started to dig deeper into my symptoms and seek the guidance of a Nutritional Therapist.
 I guess it would have just led to inevitable medication for my thyroid and a whole host of new symptoms with deteriorating quality of health.

-I work with a wide variety of people in the community under ‘The Healthy Eating Project’ (firstname.lastname@example.org).
+I work with a wide variety of people in the community under ‘The Healthy Eating Project’.
 At the project we hold healthy eating mornings where we discuss nutrition; share recipes; cook and eat together.
 I also give presentations to local groups and organisations who are interested in nutrition.

 I am passionate about finding out more in this ever-expanding field of information and regularly attend conferences and webinars.